RPM Maintenance

 cherry-picked already.

-utility is installed, commits will be grouped by their
+By default, commits will be grouped by their originating GitHub pull requests.

-originating GitHub pull requests.
-This may take a while on the first run since
+This may take a while on the first run since the script needs to fetch the PR

-the script needs to fetch the PR data from GitHub.
-The data is then cached
+data from GitHub.
+The data is then cached locally in the .git/changeset/

 directory and reused on next runs.
+This feature can be disabled with the -s0

 For complete usage help, run: